guillaume/lein-github-actions-packages/README.md

 lein new github-actions-packages username/project
 ```

-The first thing you should do is open a PR to fix the tests in this repo to
- get the first green build of the project.
-See `core_test.clj`
+The repo also includes a PR test checker with github actions